 Only one Mr. Olympia, Frank Zane, had a BMI that was close to that of an average American man.
 Ronnie Coleman, on the other hand, was winning Mr. Olympia competitions in the late 1990s through mid-2000s with a BMI that technically classified as “obese.”
 We charted the average American male overtime to reflect the changes in their BMI relatively to the years.

 Bodybuilding can be a safe sport, but it glamorizes the unhealthy pursuit of an unnaturally obtainable physique.
 Many of these competitors have to rely on steroids, while gambling with its dangerous side effects, in their pursuit of a body that aligns with the standards of their competitors.

 Just because they are winning competitions based on looks and lifts, doesn’t mean that these bodybuilders are models of perfection.
 Its likely they’re carrying the heavy burden of body image issues by themselves.
 Don’t fight this battle alone.
-Find support with Bulimia.com via the web, or by phone at 1-888-232-6949, to learn more about these conditions and how we can help.
+Find support with Bulimia.com via the web to learn more about these conditions and how we can help.